 Caleb is a 2008 Graduate from the University of Minnesota earning a Bachelor of Science degree and majoring in both Genetics and Neuroscience.
 Prior to starting business school, Caleb enlisted in the United States Navy, graduating from Boot Camp in May of 2009.
 Following Boot Camp, Caleb checked in to BUD/S in August of 2009 eventually graduating with class 280 to become a US Navy SEAL.
 After completing the US Special Operations Combat Medic course Caleb checked in to SEAL Team FOUR where he spent four years serving as lead platoon medic and advanced tactics instructor.
 Caleb deployed to Afghanistan in support of Operation Enduring Freedom.

-Military-Friendly® has ranked the Carlson School MBA Programs as #1 in the nation in the category of graduate schools.
+Military-Friendly® has ranked the Carlson School MBA Programs as the #1 graduate business school in the nation.
 Military Friendly is a division of Victory Media, which for more than a decade has surveyed thousands of institutions and assembled lists that capture best practices in recruitment and retention of military employees, students, and franchisees.
 A full list of ranked schools can be found on its website.